Azure-Samples/azure-search-openai-javascript/README.md

 1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try running `azd deploy` and wait again.
 If you still encounter errors with the deployed app, consult these [tips for debugging App Service app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) and file an issue if the error logs don't help you resolve the issue.

 1. You're getting an error `401 Principal does not have access to API/Operation` while running the project locally or trying to deploy.
 That's likely because your environment variables include `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`.
 You should either grant permissions to the related _Service Principal_ or remove these variables from your environment to ensure normal access.
 For more details, please refer to [Azure identity SDK](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md#defaultazurecredential).

+### Note

+> Note: The documents used in this demo contain information generated using a language model (Azure OpenAI Service).
+The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
+Microsoft makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information contained in this document.
+All rights reserved to Microsoft.